M4rotte/docker/README.md

 ### mini

 This is a stripped down Alpine with a proper PID 1 process.
-Basically: Busybox + Tini.
+Basically: Busybox + musl + Tini.
 The size (after flattenization) is 1.42MB.

 ## Docker version